June 6th, 2018

 Boaz Gerstl: Always Choose the Positive

 Haifa-born Boaz Gerstl left Israel when his compulsory military service ended.
-As a teenager, he had come out as gay, leading to difficulties with his family.
-“For years the situation was difficult,” he says.
-“I came here seeking a new beginning.”
+“I came here seeking a new beginning," he says.

 With no financial assistance from his family, he was fortunate enough to have family members who live in Los Angeles.
 Gerstl took a job as a bank teller, saving for tuition and establishing California residency.